Brillionfi/.github/README.md

 ## About us

-Welcome to the Brillion GitHub organization, the developer hub for everything Brillion.
+Welcome to the **Brillion GitHub organization**, the developer hub for everything **Brillion**.

-At Brillion, we're simplifying decentralized space for everyone.
+At **Brillion**, we're simplifying decentralized space for everyone.
 Our goal is to connect billions, regardless of their tech know-how or their wealth.
 We believe in a world where web3 is not just for the tech-savvy but for all.
 With user-friendly tools and clear guidance, we're making the future of finance accessible and inclusive.
-Dive into the world of decentralized finance with Brillion, where everyone belongs.
+Dive into the world of decentralized finance with **Brillion**, where everyone belongs.
 Let’s bridge billions together.

 - Learn more about [Brillion Smart Wallet](https://docs.brillion.finance/)